Pay Less for Motorcycle Insurance or Get up to $80*, Even If You Don’t Buy.

 over to us.

 If you are unsure of your renewal NCD level, please state 0% or give us a call at 6221 2111.
-Mondays to Fridays, 9am to 8pm and Saturdays, 9am to 3pm (Closed on Sundays and public holidays).
+Mondays to Fridays, 9am – 6pm (Closed on weekends and public holidays).

 You, or any other person, must not carry out repairs to your Motorcycle without our prior written authorisation, except for essential repairs of up to S$300.00 to enable you or an Insured Rider to ride your Motorcycle away from the scene of the accident immediately after its occurrence.